Skip to content

 redis Cache / Function execution task queue

-1.2 Worker Unit and Queue Listening Relationship
+1.2 Work Unit and Queue Listening Relationships

 Standalone Deployment